The best substitutes for BEST Wasabi are Horseradish, Ginger, Karashi, Mustard, and Hot Daikon.

 Mustard is an especially popular condiment for sandwiches and French fries because it has the perfect punch that can instantly add flavor to any dull munchies.

-Additionally, mustard can also be used as a substitute for wasabi- all one needs to do is mix together some mustard with honey for sweetness, lemon juice for acidity, and some horseradish for spice.
+Also, mustard can also be used as a substitute for wasabi- all one needs to do is mix together some mustard with honey for sweetness, lemon juice for acidity, and some horseradish for spice; for other mustard options, try whole-grain mustard swap suggestions.

 An ideal combination of these four ingredients creates a perfectly balanced flavor that acts as the perfect replacement for wasabi.